mrcoulson/Emergency-Responders-Mapbook/README.md

 ### js

 The js folder contains the JavaScript files necessary to run the application.
-This includes the jQuery library, general scripts to run the web pages, and the data needed for the address search.
+This includes the jQuery library, Matt Stow's [jQuery-rwdImageMaps](https://github.com/stowball/jQuery-rwdImageMaps) script, general scripts to run the web pages, and the data needed for the address search.

 How It Works
 ------------